mentum/lambdaws/README.md

 [Public Trello Board](https://trello.com/b/V8OrXkFa/lambda)

 ## Contributions
+This repo is in early stage so don't be shy and report bugs if you find some.

-Contributions are welcomed!
+Contributions are more than welcomed!
 Please visit the Trello Board to vote and see which cards are the most in-demand.
 When you decide to tackle a card, please move it to the according list, assign it to yourself, and make a pull request.